Audio Mastering FAQ

 2) Touching up demo recordings before release, or before pitching to labels.

-3) Restoring audio of any kind to make it more listenable.
-This could be anything from old master tapes, recordings with historical or archival value, low quality cell phone recordings, and more.
+3) Restoring old master tapes, saving recordings with historical or archival value, touching up low-quality cell phone recordings, and more.

-4) In film audio, reducing audible differences between location and studio quality audio.
+4) In film audio, reducing differences between location and studio quality audio.

-5) Reducing amp noise, ground loop noise, or 50-60 Hz hum from individual audio tracks prior to mixing.
+5) Reducing hiss, noise, and hum from individual audio tracks prior to mixing.

-• That depends on the type of project in question, your goals, release plans, and budget.
+That depends on your goals, release plans, and budget.

 Noise reduction can be added onto any mastering project on a per-song basis.